-- 2. No recommendation for the imposition of sanctions may be based solely upon the failure of the respondent to answer the charges or appear at the hearing.
+- d.
+Reference to the pages of the Student Handbook where sanctions and Campus Hearing Board procedures are defined; and - e.
+Names and addresses of proposed witnesses, when known. - 2.
+No recommendation for the imposition of sanctions may be based solely upon the failure of the respondent to answer the charges or appear at the hearing.
 If a respondent, who is not present at a hearing, submits written evidence, it will be read into the record by the moderator and considered before action is recommended. - 3.
-Picture taking or filming are prohibited during the hearing as are tape recorders, other than those employed by the Hearing Board.
+P are prohibited during the hearing as are tape recorders, other than those employed by the Hearing Board.
 A summary digest and a verbatim record, such as a tape recording, will be produced for all hearings in cases that may result in the imposition of the sanctions of suspension or removal from the University. - 4.
 Hearings may be open to the public with the consent of both parties.
 In hearings involving more than one respondent, severance will be allowed; that is, one respondent and the complainant may agree to and receive a hearing closed to the public, while another respondent receives a hearing open to the public.
-At all hearings, the moderator has the right to move to a closed hearing by removing spectators, witnesses not currently being interviewed and any other persons except panel members, complainant, complainant's advisor, respondent and respondent's advisor.
+At all hearings, the moderator has the right to move to a closed hearing by removing spectators, witnesses not currently being interviewed and any other persons except panel members, complainant, complainant's advisor, respondent and respondent's adviser.
 In a closed hearing, witnesses will be present only for the time necessary to present testimony and respond to cross-examination. - 5.
 The complainant and the respondent have the right to present witnesses subject to the right of crossexamination by the other parties.
 The moderator may limit the number of witnesses to be heard. - 6.
 The hearing panel may direct questions through the moderator to any party to the proceedings or to any witness called by the parties or by the hearing panel. - 7.
-The Campus Police Department may serve as a resource for the complainant and/or respondent to conduct fact finding for a Code of Conduct complaint prior to it's adjudication through a hearing.
-Discretion is given to University administrators and/or Campus Police as to which University records can be accessed, viewed and/or duplicated for the requesting party.
-The Office of Student Rights and Responsibilities may serve as a resource for a respondent to conduct fact finding when the Campus Police serve as a complainant. - 8.
+The Stockton Police Department may serve as a resource for the complainant and/or respondent to conduct fact-finding for a Code of Conduct complaint prior to it's adjudication through a hearing.
+Discretion is given to University administrators and/or Stockton Police as to which University records can be accessed, viewed and/or duplicated for the requesting party.
+The Office of Student Rights & Responsibilities may serve as a resource for a respondent to conduct fact-finding when the Stockton Police serve as a complainant. - 8.
 The respondent will not be compelled to testify against his/her will. - 9.
 The hearing panel will receive and consider oral and/or documentary evidence, the kind on which persons are accustomed to relying in these matters.
 The moderator may exclude irrelevant or unduly repetitious evidence.
 Verbal testimony must have direct relevance to the case as opposed to character witness statements.
-Witnesses who knowingly furnish false information during a hearing may be charged with a violation of the Campus Conduct Code. - 10.
-Each complainant, respondent or victim (in cases where the complainant is someone other than the victim), has the right to be assisted at the hearing by one advisor of their choosing (e.g., attorney, counselor, parent or roommate).
+Witnesses who knowingly furnish false information during a hearing may be charged with a violation of the Campus Code of Conduct. - 10.
+Each complainant, respondent or victim (in cases where the complainant is someone other than the victim), has the right to be assisted at the hearing by one adviser of their choosing (e.g., attorney, counselor, parent or roommate).
 The role of the advisor is to assist and advise and not to offer testimony, question witnesses, make statements or speak before the panel in place of the respondent, complainant or victim.
-Further, an advisor may not interfere with the proceedings of the hearing.
+Further, an adviser may not interfere with the proceedings of the hearing.